AV306/litecord/README.md

 ### Safely getting your token

-You can get your token by using the Network page in Developer Tools.
-Start a capture, go to some random pages, look for a request to something like `https://discord.com/api/v9/channels/[some numbers]`.
-You'll find your token in `Request > Headers > Authorization`, copy the whole thing over.
+You can get your token by using the Network page in Developer Tools (Ctrl-Shift-I or F12 > Network).
+Start a capture (it should start automatically, actually), go to some random pages, look for a request to something like `https://discord.com/api/v9/channels/[some numbers]`.
+You'll find your token in `Request > Headers > Authorization` (look for `Authorization: Bearer [...]`; copy the part after "Bearer" over.

 ***DO NOT*** share your token with **ANYONE OR ANYTHING** else.
 This token grants *whoever* has it **COMPLETE ACCESS** to your account.
 (This is how people's accounts get hacked -- they probably ran something that grabbed their token)